Mette Frederiksen: 2024 attack

 A man assaulted Frederiksen in the Kultorvet public square in central Copenhagen on 7 June 2024, two days before the 2024 European Parliament election in Denmark.
-This was one of several instances of political violence leading up to the elections: in May, Slovakian prime minister Robert Fico was shot several times.
+This was one of several instances of political violence leading up to the elections: in May, Slovak prime minister Robert Fico was shot several times.
 Bystanders said that she was roughly shoved, causing her to fall sideways, though she did not hit the ground.
-A 39-year-old man from Poland was identified as a suspect and ordered to appear in court, though he denied the charges.
+A 39-year-old man from Poland was identified as a suspect and ordered to appear in court, although he denied the charges.

 Frederiksen was taken to Rigshospitalet, and the Prime Minister's Office later released a statement from an orthopedic attending physician, which stated that Frederiksen had suffered a "contusion (to the) right shoulder and minor distortion [of] cervical vertebrae (whiplash)", but was otherwise in good condition.
 Police said that the suspect was a Polish national and that there appeared to be no political motive for the attack.
 Days later, she said that she was still shaken by the incident, but said she believed it was "the prime minister who got hit", differentiating it from an attack on her personally.

 Environment minister Magnus Heunicke wrote on X that the attack "shakes all of us who are close to her".
 European Council president Charles Michel stated he was "outraged".
 Ursula von der Leyen, president of the European Commission, called the attack "despicable".
 On 7 August 2024, Frederiksen's attacker was convicted by the Copenhagen District Court and sentenced to four months imprisonment, deportation and a ban from entering Denmark for six years following his release.